I followed my curiosity into what would become one of the most surprising experiences in my life.

-It seemed to be working.
+It seemed to work.
 I looked like I had light beams pouring from my body.
 I was purified by my own discomfort, by the permission I gave myself to explore, by the ruthless honesty of terribly uncomfortable conversations I could no longer avoid.

 And then, one day a few months later, this new wild life began to unravel.